How to Register for a Sales Tax License in South Dakota

 A business must register for a sales tax license in South Dakota when:

-- Selling products and taxable services in South Dakota (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)
+- Selling tangible personal property and taxable services in South Dakota (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)

 - Employees (including sales representatives or agents) are working in South Dakota

 - An online business located in South Dakota is selling taxable products to South Dakota residents

 - Making total annual sales of tangible personal property to South Dakota residents of $100,000 or more; or

 - Shipping 200 or more transactions with South Dakota residents annually.